devspace-sh/devspace/examples/kaniko/README.md

 # Step 0: Prerequisites

 In order for this example to work you need access to a docker registry, where you can push images to (e.g. hub.docker.com, gcr.io etc.).
-There are two options how you can push images to registries with devspace.
+There are three options how you can push images to registries with devspace.

 ## Option 1: Use docker credentials store
 If you have docker installed, devspace can take the required auth information directly out of the docker credentials store and will create the needed secret for you in the target cluster automatically.
 Make sure you are logged in the registry with `docker login`.

 ## Option 2: Provide auth information yourself
-As a second option you can provide your credentials directly in the config.yaml.
+As a second option you can provide your credentials directly in the config.yaml and devspace cli will create a pull secret for you automatically.
 See example below:

 ```yaml
 images: